About

 Olympia Companies

-Through the collaborative approach of the HSC hundreds of clients have daily access to social support services, job assistance, convenience items, behavioral health, legal services and more.
+Through the collaborative approach of Keys to Change (formerly Human Services Campus, Inc.) hundreds of clients have daily access to social support services, job assistance, convenience items, behavioral health, legal services and more.
 Public and private partnerships have been and continue to be the backbone of our organization – our successes are a result of the cooperative and collaborative work of the many compassionate, progressive visionaries in our Valley of the Sun community.

 Annual Report

-In November 2005, the HSC opened on the Human Services Campus in downtown Phoenix.
+In November 2005, the HSC (now Keys to Change) opened the Human Services Campus (now Key Campus) in downtown Phoenix.
 A non-profit, private, government, and community collaboration that provides wrap-around services for adults experiencing homelessness, the Campus has become a national model.
-The HSC operates the Lodestar Day Resource Center, which since its’ inception in 2005 has been referred to as the “hub” of the Campus, housing an extensive array of human services needed to begin the transformation from crisis to stability and self-sufficiency.
+The Keys to Change operates the Lodestar Day Resource Center, which since its’ inception in 2005 has been referred to as the “hub” of the Campus, housing an extensive array of human services needed to begin the transformation from crisis to stability and self-sufficiency.

 Lodestar Day Resource Center